samuraraujo/bitfinex-hackathon-2018/README.md

 Usage:

-# adds some trades to mongodb - websocket to mongodb
+Adds some trades to mongodb - websocket to mongodb

     python3 bitfinex_trades_ws.py

-# listen to mongodb changes and publish on kafka
+Listen to mongodb changes and publish on kafka

     node mongodb-listener.js

-# reads data from kafka and publish on hypernode
+Reads data from kafka and publish on hypernode

     node kafka-server.js btcusd